kishanBhandary/Saverito/README.md

 This project is licensed under the MIT License.

 ---
-Made with ❤️ by Kishan ,Lavanya,Ashish,Jeevitha,Thansihka
+Made with ❤️ by Kishan ,Lavanya